lapohosorsolya/accessible_seq2exp/README.md

 Each input example consists of 5 vectors of length 2000, representing the promoter of a gene in a specific cell type.
 A pooled ATAC-seq track accompanies the one-hot encoded DNA nucleotides of the promoter sequence.
 For each input example, the convolutional neural network (largely based on Xpresso by Agarwal et al., 2020) outputs a single value that represents the proportion of cells expressing the input gene.

-The provided Python programs can be used to reproduce the analyses in the manuscript titled *Refining sequence-to-expression modelling with chromatin accessibility* by Orsolya Lapohos, Gregory Fonseca, and Amin Emad.
+The provided Python programs can be used to reproduce the analyses in the manuscript titled *Refining sequence-to-expression modelling with chromatin accessibility* by Orsolya Lapohos, Gregory Fonseca, and Amin Emad (under review).
 These analyses include the ablation and scrambling experiments, as well as model explanation.

 ## Download